stefanhans/distributed-contexting/why/PITCHME.md

-As Tim Berners-Lee said recently:

-> Today, I believe we’ve reached a critical tipping point,
-> and that powerful change for the better is possible — and necessary.
+Today, I believe we’ve reached a critical tipping point, and that powerful change for the better is possible — and necessary.

+Tim Berners-Lee in his article *"One Small Step for the Web…"*

 ---